Leonardslee Gardens

 Location and Car Parking

-Leonardslee Gardens are just south of Lower Beeding.
-The entrance to the car park is on the A281, just after the junction with the B2110 from Lower Beeding.
+Leonardslee Gardens are situated just south of Lower Beeding.
+The entrance to the car park is on the A281 (Brighton Road), just after the junction with the B2110 from Lower Beeding.

-Car parking costs £4.50 for a full day, and can be paid for:
+Car parking is free for Leonardslee members and holders of blue badges, and otherwise costs £4.80 for a full day.
+It can be paid for:

 - on arrival at reception,